keithbreazeale/keithbreazeale.github.io/README.md

 I selected this application for it was coded in my second best programming language, C++.
 I saw this as a challenge, since I don’t currently have a career as a developer.
 By working on this application, it allowed me to showcase my ability to work with another programming language that wasn’t Python, which of the two programming languages C++ executes faster than Python , making it great for embedded or enterprise applications.

+The original application would only list all bids by ID, find bid by ID, and then the ability to remove a bid.
+While there wasn't anything wrong with the application, I wanted to add some additional functionality as mentioned below.

 The focus of the artifact enhancements was to enable the ability to list all bids by dollar amount as well as the ability to find all bids by a dollar amount within a specific range.
 While making the enhancements, I was able to put my developer hat on and look at things from that perspective which allowed me to improve the structure of the code not only from something as simple as comments but to the overall functionality of the application.
 I also was able to put my end user hat on, to review the existing code and confirm if there was anything that didn’t work as intended.
 The full listing of enhancements are:

 1. Enhancement to the existing program to enable the ability to list all bids by dollar amount.
 2. Enhancement to the existing program to enable the ability to find all bids by dollar amount within a specified range.
 (Currently hard-coded, future enhancement would be to allow user input to specify these ranges.)
 3. As identified in the code review, added better comments where necessary for other developers to understand what each code block does.

 When I was originally creating this application, my understanding of C++ was limited.
 The way the course was taught and the base code that was provided throughout was incredibly helpful.
 While making the enhancements, I was able to put my developer hat on and look at things from that perspective which allowed me to improve the structure of the code not only from something as simple as comments but to the overall functionality of the application.
 I also was able to put my end user hat on, to review the existing code and confirm if there was anything that didn’t work as intended.
 The main challenges that were faced ultimately was the learning curve of C++.
 In my previous Milestone for the Software Engineering/Design category, Python to me, is significantly easier to pick up as a non-developer than C++.

 Original Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20260/Old%20Application)